AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/getting-started/set-up-categories.md

 # Set Up Categories {#set-up-categories}

->[!NOTE]
->
->Depending on the purchase date, your Marketo subscription may include either Marketo Predictive Content or Content`<sup>AI</sup>`.
-For those using Predictive Content, Marketo is enabling Content`<sup>AI</sup>` Analytics features until April 30, 2018.
-To keep these features beyond that date, please contact your Marketo Customer Success Manager to upgrade to Marketo Content`<sup>AI</sup>`.

 Create categories in Predictive Content to group your predictive outcomes on web or email.
 For example, you can work only with blogs, or with content in a particular language.
 It also lets you search and filter your page view.
 Categories are displayed on the All Content and Predictive Content pages for easy reference.

 ![](assets/image2017-10-3-9-3a3-3a44.png)